 eServices - Traffic Vibration concerns

 Also, the National Research Council of Canada (NRCC) has published an in-depth study of traffic vibrations and their effects.
-Read the report on Traffic Vibrations in Buildings on the NRCC website.
+Read the report on Traffic Vibrations in Buildings and Traffic vibrations in houses from the NRCC website.

 Loud noises from traffic can also cause noticeable vibrations.
 The City of Calgary is committed to reducing the impact of such noise sources in residential areas through the Noise Barrier Program.